Shaiza-10000/Spatial-Transcritopmics-Analysis/Analysis-of-Visium-Fluroscence-Data/README.md

 Now that individual cells are segmented, Squidpy counts how many cells fall within each Visium spot and measures the mean fluorescence intensity per channel within those segmented cells.
 These become per-spot features stored in `adata.obsm["features_segmentation"]`.

-This is biologically meaningful because cell density varies across tissue regions — germinal centers are densely packed, while stromal areas are sparse.
+This is biologically meaningful because cell density varies across tissue regions, germinal centers are densely packed, while stromal areas are sparse.
 If the segmentation is working correctly, cell count per spot should correlate with known cell-dense regions in your gene expression clusters.

 The four-panel plot compares: